Police

 "Policy says no fixed enforcement camera"

-It's not an enforcement camera, it's a system that educates to modify driver behaviours.
+It's not an enforcement camera, it's a proven system that modifies driver behaviours.
 Where yellow enforcement cameras have been withdrawn, it will likely be due to the 2008 restructuring of funding support from the Department for Transport, or because of public sentiment against the police for 'profiteering' from speeding.
 AutoSpeedWatch does not issue fines.
-The public tend to support AutoSpeedWatch because it targets the worst driving, whilst modifying driver behaviour generally.
+The public tend to support AutoSpeedWatch because it targets the worst driving and reduces speeds generally.

 "It needs to be calibrated"

 AutoSpeedWatch is not used to issue penalties, but it needs to be accurate and reliable sufficient to provide excellent police intelligence.
-Only Home Office type approved equipment can be used as evidence in a court of law, or for issuing penalties.
-The radar equipment used by Community Speedwatch groups are therefore not required to meet the Home Office type approval standards for evidence.
+Only Home Office type approved equipment can be used as evidence in a court of law, or for issuing penalties and that equipment is requires annual calibration.
+The radar equipment used by Community Speedwatch groups are not required to meet the Home Office type approval standards for issuing penalties.
 Instead mass-market radar devices typically used for measuring sports performance are often used.
 AutoSpeedWatch has been well tested and shown to accurately report speeds.

 "We need the visible deterrence of yellow jackets"

-If you think about it, this argument make no sense at all.
-It's not the yellow jackets that changes driver behaviour, it's the risk of being caught.
+The argument of risking people at the roadside make no sense at all.
+It's not the yellow jackets that changes driver behaviour, it's the prospect of being caught.
 This is why motorway average speed cameras are so effective.
 By using Signs and the optional Consipicuity Kit then AutoSpeedWatch is very visible, and the risk of being caught is constantly present; an independent assessment demonstrated AutoSpeedWatch reducing speeding by half, even before police enforcement.
 If the expectation of being caught is constant then the impact will be longer lasting than ad-hoc traditional speedwatch.

 Besides, AutoSpeedWatch does not prevent traditional speedwatch sessions; it adds to them.
 Traditional speedwatch has been around for two decades now.
 We still have speeding.
 Isn't it time to be more effective?